ISB’s First LEGO League Team Heads To Canada Cup of Robotics

 Carrying A Family Legacy Built On Social Capital

-Sophia’s involvement within the NextGen Neighbor Network (NNN) feels both natural and deeply personal.
+Sophia’s involvement within the NextGen Neighbor Network (NNN) is personal.
 The act of caring for others and contributing positively to society carries a strong family legacy, one that Sophia has embraced with authenticity and maturity far beyond her years.
-Over the past two years, she has actively participated in numerous NextGen Neighbor Network (NNN) community events and launches that are called a “Miljøplakaten.”
+Over the past two years, she has actively participated in numerous NextGen Neighbor Network (NNN) community events and launches that are called “Miljøplakaten.”

-To date, Miljøplakatens have been launched in Sandslihallen, Orland, and Gneist Arena with more on the way in the months to come, all in which Sophia has played an active role in.
-Miljøplakatens can be described as a social capital fueled ecosystem that unites schools, culture, sports clubs, and volunteers, activating Ambassadors spanning from 10 to 90 years of age—bridging generations, fostering trust, and reinforcing the values that define strong neighborhoods.
-Using SUPER ROLE MODELS and sport as a vehicle for change, where society shifts the paradigm from financial focus to highlighting the importance of social capital.
+To date, Miljøplakaten have been launched in Sandslihallen, Orland, and Gneist Arena with more on the way in the months to come, all in which Sophia has played an active role in.
+Miljøplakaten can be described as a social capital fueled ecosystem that unites schools, culture, sports clubs, and volunteers, activating Ambassadors spanning from 10 to 90 years of age—bridging generations, fostering trust, and reinforcing the values that define strong neighborhoods.
+Using SUPER ROLE MODELS and sport as a vehicle for integration, inclusion and belonging for everyone, where society shifts the paradigm from financial focus to highlighting the importance of social capital.

-Sophia’s leadership qualities are especially evident in the performing arts community, where she has participated in multiple stage productions at Fyllingsdalen Theater and Musikaljenete, while consistently encouraging and mentoring fellow students along the way.
-Whether on stage, in the classroom, or leading a robotics team, Sophia demonstrates integrity and a humble leadership.
+Examples of Sophia’s leadership qualities have been shown in the performing arts community, where she has participated in multiple stage productions at Fyllingsdalen Theater and Musikaljentene, while encouraging and mentoring fellow students along the way.
+Whether on stage, in the classroom, or leading a robotics team, Sophia demonstrates integrity and a humble, yet strong leadership.

 The Dream Team